The Publisher: Eötvös Loránd University – EÖTVÖS UNIVERSITY PRESS

 Articles are longer contributions; however, they should not exceed 12,000 words, inclusive of footnotes.
-We invite articles that are not merely descriptive but represent, both in terms of method and findings, important contributions to European legal scholarship and may also be of interest to practitioners.
+We invite articles that are not merely descriptive but represent, both in terms of method and findings, important contributions to European and international legal scholarship and may also be of interest to practitioners.

 Notes should not exceed 5,000 words, including footnotes.
-ELTE Law Journal accepts notes in the categories set out below.
+The ELTE Law Journal accepts notes in the categories set out below.
 Similarly to articles, notes should take an analytical approach rather than being merely descriptive.